stellar-flame/nutrition-app/backend/POSTGRES_MIGRATION.md

-# Health App PostgreSQL Migration Guide
+# Nutrition App PostgreSQL Migration Guide

-This document outlines the steps taken to migrate the Health App backend from SQLite to PostgreSQL.
+This document outlines the steps taken to migrate the Nutrition App backend from SQLite to PostgreSQL.

 ## Setup Instructions